webplatform/docs-wpd/Infrastructure/reports/201410/index.md

 * Get anything that’s not source-controlled in our code, make it as a patch on top of the original code
 * Make sure the web app looks fine with the current CSS
 * Make sure the configuration is adjusted by salt stack, nothing manual
+* Make sure the theme doesn’t refer to production site, but current deployment

 Later, we’ll have a system that listens and updates the site automatically.